Tanauan, Leyte: Post-World War II to the present

 After the liberation period, Dionisio Boco became the first mayor, then succeeded by Pelagio O. Tecson Sr. In 1950, Barrio Haclagan, the site of the former US Airfield, was renamed Santo Niño.

-Pelagio Tecson, Sr. was the mayor during the Martial Law in the Philippines up to February 25, 1986, EDSA Revolution when Felix Cortez was appointed OIC Mayor by the new government.
+Pelagio Tecson, Sr. was the mayor during the period of martial law in the Philippines up to February 25, 1986, the date of the EDSA Revolution, when Felix Cortez was appointed Officer-in-Charge (OIC) Mayor by the new government.
 The local elections held on February 1, 1988, resulted in the election of Charles R. Avila.
-It was during his tenure that he was appointed as Administrator of the Philippine Coconut Authority in January 1991, and Vice Mayor Rodolfo Cinco succeeded him as a mayor.
+It was during his tenure that he was appointed as Administrator of the Philippine Coconut Authority in January 1991, and Vice Mayor Rodolfo Cinco succeeded him as mayor.

-In May 1992 synchronized elections for national and local officials, Atty.
-Roque Tiu won over five candidates for the mayoralty position.
+In the May 1992 synchronized elections for national and local officials, Roque Tiu won over five candidates for the mayoralty position.
 Tiu was the chief executive of the town until his second term ended in 1998.
 Mark Gimenez was elected mayor from 1998 to 2001.
-During the 2001 elections, Atty.
-Roque Tiu ran again and won over Mark Gimenez.
-Roque Tiu became the mayor for three consecutive terms from 2001 to 2010.
-After Tiu completed his term, his vice mayor Agapito Pagayanan Jr. run for the mayoralty position during the 2010 national elections and won.
-His term started from 2010 and ended in 2013.
-During the 2013 mid-term elections, Pelagio Tecson, Jr. won over the incumbent mayor with just a small margin of votes.
+During the 2001 elections, Tiu ran again and won over Gimenez, making Tiu mayor of the town for three consecutive terms from 2001 to 2010.
+After Tiu completed his term, his vice mayor, Agapito Pagayanan Jr., ran for the mayoralty position during the 2010 general elections and won.
+His term started in 2010 and ended in 2013.
+During the 2013 mid-term elections, Pelagio Tecson, Jr. won over the incumbent mayor with only a small margin of votes.

 Geography

 Barangays

-Tanauan is politically subdivided into 54 barangays, namely:
+Tanauan is politically subdivided into 54 barangays Each barangay consists of puroks while some have sitios.